backstage/community-plugins/workspaces/blackduck/plugins/blackduck-backend/README.md

 ### Catalog

-Add the following into your catalog
+Add the following into your catalog.
+The host part is optional - if no host specified in annotation, the default one will be used.

 ```yaml
 apiVersion: backstage.io/v1alpha1